Study In Denmark - International Students

 EU citizens are allowed to live in any EU country while studying, providing they fulfil the following criteria:

-- You can prove you have a sufficient income and can support yourself in Denmark without additional support
+• They can prove that they have a sufficient income and can support themselves in Denmark without additional support

-Evidence that you have Overseas Student Health Cover for as long as you will be in the country
+• Evidence that they have Overseas Student Health Cover for as long as they will be in the country